-Vancouver Visual Art Foundation (VVAF) is a non-profit organization that aims to make the world a better place by uniting people of diverse backgrounds and cultures using the power of art.
+Vancouver Visual Art Foundation aims to create advantageous opportunities by uniting people of diverse backgrounds and cultures through the power of art.

 Established in 2017, the organization was started to make art accessible to everyone, with the goal of promoting and developing Vancouver’s visual art community into a thriving international art scene.

 Under the artistic leadership of professional artist Lisa Wolfin, VVAF has grown to become a community of passionate artists and volunteers, working together to provide exhibitions, education, various programs, and has helped artists get worldwide exposure.

 VVAF's main annual event is Art Vancouver, a four-day event where artists and galleries around the world showcase their work on a prestigious platform while attendees enjoy exposure to a diverse collection of contemporary art.
 This event builds bridges between artists and audiences through panel talks, presentations, art tours, and more.
 Through Art Vancouver, VVAF has helped Canadian artists gain representation in Asia and participate in exhibitions in Seoul, South Korea, Singapore, and Kaohsiung, Taiwan.

 For more information about Art Vancouver, please visit www.artvancouver.net.

 In 2020, Art Downtown began as an outdoor summer art festival in the heart of downtown Vancouver in two locations and added 3 more locations in 2021.
 A space where artists have a chance to create and sell their work in the heart of their community, including live music, brought to you in partnership with the Downtown Vancouver Business Improvement Association (DVBIA).

 That same year, VVAF opened Art @Bentall, a gallery that exhibits local artists' work in the downtown core of Vancouver.